danse/rotterdam/cyborg manifesto.md

 author to himself, but only a caricature of that masculinist reproductive dream.
 To think they were otherwise was paranoid.
 Now we are not so sure.
-Late twentieth-century machines have made thoroughly ambiguous the difference between natural and art)ficial, mind and body, self-developing and externally designed, and many other distinctions that used to apply to organisms and machines.
+Late twentieth-century machines have made thoroughly ambiguous the difference between natural and artificial, mind and body, self-developing and externally designed, and many other distinctions that used to apply to organisms and machines.
 Our machines are disturbingly lively, and we ourselves frighteningly inert.

-Technological determination is only one ideological space opened up by the reconceptions of machine and organism as coded texts through which we engage in the play of writing and reading the world.3
+Technological determination is only one ideological space opened up by the reconceptions of machine and organism as coded texts through which we engage in the play of writing and reading the world.

-\'Textualization\' of everything in poststructuralist, postmodernist theory has been damned by Marxists and socialist feminists for its utopian disregard for the lived relations of domination that ground the
+3 \'Textualization\' of everything in poststructuralist, postmodernist theory has been damned by Marxists and socialist feminists for its utopian disregard for the lived relations of domination that ground the
-\'play\' of arbitrary reading.4 It is certainly true that postmodernist strategies, like my cyborg myth, subvert myriad organic wholes (for example, the poem, the primitive culture, the biological organism).
-In short, the certainty of what counts as nature \-- a
+\'play\' of arbitrary reading.

+4 It is certainly true that postmodernist strategies, like my cyborg myth, subvert myriad organic wholes (for example, the poem, the primitive culture, the biological organism).
+In short, the certainty of what counts as nature \-- a source of insight and promise of innocence \-- is undermined, probably fatally.
-153

-source of insight and promise of innocence \-- is undermined, probably fatally.
 The transcendent authorization of interpretation is lost, and with it the ontology grounding \'Western\' epistemology.
-But the alternative is not cynicism or faithlessness, that is, some version of abstract existence, like the accounts of technological determinism destroying \'man\' by the \'machine\' or \'meaningful political action\' by the \'text\'.
+But the alternative is not cynicism or faithlessness, that is, some version of abstract existence, like the accounts of technological determinism destroying
+\'man\' by the \'machine\' or \'meaningful political action\' by the
+\'text\'.
 Who cyborgs will be is a radical question; the answers are a matter of survival.
 Both chimpanzees and artefacts have politics, so why shouldn\'t we (de Waal, 1982; Winner, 1980)?